Jako/minifyRegistered/README.md

 Parameters
 --------------------------------------------------------------------------------
-The following parameters could be set in plugin settings
+The following parameters could be set in system settings

 Property    | Description                                                                     | Default
 ----------- | ------------------------------------------------------------------------------- | ---------------